Weieiei/Kronologi/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## First run potential problem(s):
+1. If you cannot start with npm, please run the `npm link @angular/cli` to be able to run the app with the `ng server`